 Attitude is the foundation of great performance and the capacity to learn and change.
-People who learn to maintain the right mindset – no matter what happens – have a huge advantage over those who can’t do this.
-People can actually learn to:
+People who learn to maintain the right mindset – no matter what happens – have a huge advantage over those who can’t do this, people can actually learn how to:

-- let go of habits that impede performance and discover – naturally and quickly – more effective behaviors.
+- Learn – naturally and quickly – more effective behaviors.

-Competence involves learning the art and science of what we call DQ Sales® – a way of selling dedicated to the development of your customer’s ability to make a great decision.
+Competence involves learning the art and science of what we call DQ Sales® – a way of selling that is dedicated to the development of your customer’s ability to make a great decision.
 We call this decision intelligence.
-This approach earns their trust and equips them to make the best possible buying decision for their company.
+This approach earns their trust and equips them to make the best possible buying decision for themselves or their organization.
 Sellers need to learn:

-- a framework for selling to their customers – a set of steps through which they will take their customers, steps that first increase awareness of the problems to be solved and second the solution to those problems.
+- A framework for selling to their customers – a set of steps through which they will take their customers, first to increase awareness of the problems to be solved and second to find the best solution to those problems.

-Execution is the art of right effort; staying on track instead of just staying busy.
-Sales people and sales managers both need to master:
+Execution is the skill of applying the right effort; staying on track instead of just staying busy.
+Sales-people, sales managers, and leaders need to master:

-- aiming themselves at the exact activities that will deliver sales.
+- Aiming at the exact activities that will deliver sales.

-- tracking this activity in a way that others in the company know what they are doing and leave them alone to do it or offer support that actually works.
+- Tracking this activity in a way that others in the company know what they are doing, while leaving them alone to do it or offer support that actually works.

 With each client, we design a bespoke way to deliver these R=A+C+E skills.

-To accelerate the development of these skills, we teach people how to use Split Attention, a practice that gives them neurological access to the same capacity for brilliance and change that we all experienced during our earliest years of self-development.
+To accelerate the development of these skills, we teach people how to use Split Attention, a practice that gives them neurological access to the same capacity for brilliance and change that we all experienced during our earliest years of development.
 This practice was developed by Roy Whitten during his doctoral studies and is grounded in both the ancient art of mindful awareness and the modern science of neuroplasticity.

 The programs we design with clients have several key characteristics:

-- We follow any training with a significant and extended period of embedding, so that what is learned in the classroom is actually implemented in the field.
+- We follow any experiential training with a significant and extended period of embedding, so that what is learned in the classroom is actually implemented in the field.

-- We always measure sales results – quantitative measurement of outputs and qualitative measurement of inputs.
+- We always measure sales results – both outputs and inputs – quantitatively and qualitatively.